Ciompi Revolt: End of Ciompi control

-The city of Florence was governed by the Ciompi until 1382 when fear of foreign incursion and a prolonged dispute between the wool merchants and the dyers justified an intervention by the elite families on behalf of a disintegrating government.
+The city of Florence was governed by the Ciompi until 1382 when fear of foreign incursion and a prolonged dispute between the wool merchants and the dyers was used to justify an intervention by the elite families on behalf of a disintegrating government.
 Delegitimizing the new established guilds and removing them from constitutional functions became a main objective of the post-1382 regime that repealed the guild government's reforms.
-City government engaged in a concerted campaign to depict the nonguilded workers as criminal and heretical.
+City government engaged in a concerted campaign to depict the non-guilded workers as criminal and heretical.

 The Ciompi Rebellion was not particularly long, lasting only for three and a half years (1378–1382).
-Yet, it not only reflected the long existed social issue of late 14th century Florence, but also constituted a long lasting impact on many generations to come.
+Yet, it not only reflected the long-existing social issue of late 14th-century Florence, but also constituted a long-lasting impact on many generations to come.
 It greatly influenced Florentine society in the 15th century, and became a memorable moment of Florentine history, which historians of later centuries all showed great interest in, but interpreted the same event in a variety of different ways.

-Reflection on problems in late 14th century Florence
+Reflection on problems in late 14th-century Florence

-Late 14th century Florence was not a harmonious city, but one that had long been filled with tensions.
+Late 14th-century Florence was not a harmonious city, but one that had long been filled with tensions.
 The two major tensions were social and political, accumulating since Florence's commercial revolution 150 years prior to the rebellion.
 Social tension existed between the poor Ciompi and wealthy merchants who dominated the lucrative wool industry, and the Florentine government, which continued to increase taxation.
-The Political tension was between the Ciompi, gente nuova, and the oligarchy, with the former two challenging the latter for more participation in government.
-The Ciompi Rebellion was the eruption of these long existing tensions, which could no longer be contained.
+The political tension was between the Ciompi, gente nuova, and the oligarchy, with the former two challenging the latter for more participation in government.
+The Ciompi Rebellion was the eruption of these long-existing tensions, which could no longer be contained.

-Impacts on 15th century Florence
+Impacts on 15th-century Florence

 After the Ciompi Uprising, the restored Florentine government did attempt to alleviate the plight of Ciompi artisans, such as a reform to lessen the burden of taxation.
 Yet, the rebellion left a permanent scar in the Florentine elites' mind (both the new and the old nobility) and created their everlasting fear and hatred toward the Ciompi.
 This scar built a tension between the new nobility and the lower labouring class greater than that prior to the uprising, as the elites constantly feared the rabble's secret plots.
 The elites thus began to favour a more authoritative government, which may be more centralized and stronger in crushing a revolt.
 This eventually gave rise to the Medici family, the most powerful banking family of Florence, whose power outweighed Salvestro de' Medici's bad reputation, and became the de facto ruler of Florence in the 15th century, drastically changing the character of the Florentine communal government.